People often struggle to join the dots between their spending choices and the fact that they are broke.

 LunchMoney might want to take a look in the mirror and ask himself where did it all go?
 It certainly doesn’t look like his girlfriend ate it all.
 LunchMoney can’t see any scope to cut his spending.
 But could there be a clue right there in his name?

-The Escape Artist has previously solved The Obesity Crisis so LunchMoney doesn’t need to reinvent the wheel here.
+Fortunately, I have previously solved The Obesity Crisis so LunchMoney doesn’t need to reinvent the wheel here.
 Its easy to shed fat by eating natural food.
 LunchMoney just needs to take ownership and change his diet and his habits.
 He could reduce his grocery bill whilst eating healthier with a low-carb paleo diet and by eliminating food waste.

 Obesity and sedentary lifestyles are ticking time bombs for our bodies and, without some changes, LunchMoney is heading for back and knee problems not to mention Type 2 diabetes and a host of other nasties.